best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 As well as theming support, `sphinx` allows users to develop extensions that extend its functionality.
 See [this link](https://github.com/yoloseem/awesome-sphinxdoc) for a list of useful ways to extend the functionality of `sphinx` to suit your needs.

 To illustrate how this can be extremely useful, we will introduce the [doctest extension](https://www.sphinx-doc.org/en/master/usage/extensions/doctest.html).
 It searches your existing docstrings for the `Examples` section and runs all snippets of code that it thinks are `examples`.
 This means that you can ensure that your examples written in the documentation run to completion.
-Although this isn't a complete testing solution and one is still required, you can spot a whole slew of issue stemming from potentially out of date documentation and examples that no longer apply as the code was altered.
+Although this isn't a complete testing solution and one is still required for further peace of mind, you can spot a whole slew of issue stemming from potentially out of date documentation and examples that no longer apply as the code was fundamentally altered.

 #### R